joshhornby/joshhornby.github.io/_posts/2025-08-25-flight-levels.md

 ## Gravity Always Wins

 Gravity always pulls you back to level one.
 Every fire, incident, or broken hand-off tempts you to jump in and fix things directly.
 As an engineer, this feels like helping.
-As a leader, it's often the opposite: treating symptoms, not causes.
+As a leader, it treats symptoms, not causes.
 Stay in the weeds and nobody watches the system.

 The only way to operate at the right level is building habits that force you to look up.
 Weekly reviews of cycle time, cross-team blockers, work pileups.
 Even just asking "are we working on the right thing?" before diving into the next fire.

-The real shift: leadership isn't helping your team *do* the work.
+Leadership isn't helping your team *do* the work.
 It's working *on* the system that produces the work:

 - **Stepping back regularly:** Use rituals (weekly reviews, retros) to force altitude changes.
 - **[Surfacing hidden constraints](/optimising-teams-with-theory-of-constraints):** Map dependencies, bottlenecks, and work hand-offs.